Inherited Retinal Degenerations Fellowship

 Contact Carol Weigel DiFranco at 617-573-3625.

-The fellow is also encouraged to develop clinical research projects with potential topics, including genotype-phenotype correlations and the definition of disease course in patients with genetically defined inherited retinal disorders.
-He/she also participates in the Fellows Course, which entails preparing a publishable manuscript with faculty mentorship.
+The fellow will gain experience in clinical research through participating in clinical trials as described above.
+The fellow is also encouraged to develop clinical research projects with potential topics including genotype-phenotype correlations and the definition of disease course in patients with genetically defined inherited retinal disorders.
+S/he also participates in the Fellows Course, which entails preparing a publishable manuscript with faculty mentorship.

 Fellows who have a strong interest in research should be aware that Mass.
 Eye and Ear holds an NIH career development grant, which allows the institution to extend a K12 Award to a fellowship-trained ophthalmologist.
 Participation in our IRD fellowship provides an opportunity to increase their competitiveness for this type of award, which gives graduating fellows junior faculty status with 80% protected time for research.

-$62,000/year.
-It is also expected that fellows will apply for funding from the Heed Foundation and the Foundation Fighting Blindness to support their fellowship year.
+$66,500/year.
+It is also expected that fellows will apply for funding from the Heed Foundation.
+Application for relevant Foundation Fighting Blindness or other awards is also encouraged.